jukkakansanaho/udacity-dend-project-capstone/README.md

 Also, the following libraries are needed for the python environment to make Jupyter Notebook and Apache Spark to work:

 * _pyspark_ (+ dependencies) to enable script to create a SparkSession.
 (See https://spark.apache.org/docs/latest/api/python/pyspark.sql.html)
-* NOTE: in the beginning of the execution, script downloads hadoop-aws package to enable connection to AWS.
+* NOTE: in the beginning of the execution, script downloads saurfang:spark-sas7bdat package to enable Spark to process SAS files.

 * _pandas_ to read some of the input files into a format that Spark can understand.